kester2015/KeckLFC/README.md

 - **Follow the instructions in [https://code.visualstudio.com/download](https://code.visualstudio.com/download) to download VScode.**

+>Note added by Greg: Needed to click on the windows button install, NOT the “installer” or “.zip” or “CLI” buttons.

 ### 5.2: Open your project folder in VScode and select the python environment

 - 1. Open your project folder in VScode

- **Follow the instructions in [https://code.visualstudio.com/docs/editor/quickstart](https://code.visualstudio.com/docs/editor/quickstart) to open your project folder in VScode.**
+    **Open your project folder in VScode by clicking "File" -> "Open Folder" in VScode.**

 - 2. Select the python environment